Benefits enrollment tips for 2018

-“Many employers are now offering new choices that you may not have heard about,” says Rhonda Sicher, senior vice president of benefits consulting at Fidelity Investments.
-“So, it’s important to use the resources from your employer to compare your options.”
+"Many employers are now offering new choices that you may not have heard about," says Lee Belniak, vice president of benefits consulting at Fidelity Investments.
+"So, it's important to use the resources from your employer to compare your options."

 Taking a look at your entire household's spending may help you get your arms around your health care budget.
 Knowing your facts can help you make better decisions during annual enrollment.
 To start your budget, find your actual out-of-pocket costs: